cokeSchlumpf/alexa-loves-watson/README.md

 Apache OpenWhisk is a Function-as-a-Service (FaaS) platform which executes functions in response to incoming events and costs nothing when not in use.
 It is available on IBM Bluemix.

-In this demo OpenWhisk is used to implement backend logic of the service like getting and storing context information in the database etc. Fot this purpose the demo includes 4 OpenWhisk actions:
+In this demo OpenWhisk is used to implement backend logic of the service like getting and storing context information in the database etc. For this purpose the demo includes 4 OpenWhisk actions:

 * **alexahandler** - A function which receives and responds to requests from Alexa.
 * **conversation** - A function which acts as a client to Watson Conversation Service.